L-8: Investigation

 Police and military personnel immediately descended upon the crash site.
-While the gondola doors were found hanging open, and the crash had been so gentle that the crewmen would have walked away unharmed, neither Cody nor Adams were found inside.
+While the gondola doors were found hanging open, and the crash had been so gentle that the crewmen would have walked away unharmed, neither Cody nor Adams was found inside.
 Searches of the coastline from air, land and sea found no trace of the missing pilots, and the search was abandoned on August 18.
 Authorities initially theorized that Cody and Adams had bailed out of L-8 over the ocean, but all three parachutes and a rubber life raft were found aboard the gondola.
 Furthermore, the airship's radio and engines were switched on and no distress transmissions had been sent, indicating that the crewmen's disappearance had been abrupt.
-A board of investigation convened by the Navy could only determine that L-8 had not been shot down, burned, or made contact with the ocean, and that Cody and Adams had not engaged in misconduct.
+A board of investigation convened by the Navy could only determine that L-8 had not been shot down, burned or made contact with the ocean, and that Cody and Adams had not engaged in misconduct.
 Cody and Adams were declared legally dead in 1943.

 The official theory was that in order to deploy a smoke marker at the site of the oil slick, one crew member had opened the rear hatch of the gondola.
 He then slipped and, dangling from the hatch, shouted for assistance.
 When the other crew member attempted rescue, both pilots fell into the ocean.
-The sudden loss of weight would have caused the derelict airship to gain altitude.
-Outside of official circles, various scenarios were immediately put forward attempting to explain the circumstances of L-8's mysterious flight.
+The sudden loss of weight would have caused the derelict L-8 to gain altitude.
+Outside of official circles, various scenarios were immediately put forward attempting to explain the circumstances of the blimp's mysterious flight.
 This included speculation that the two men had either been captured by the crew of a Japanese submarine or had defected to Japan; that their disappearance was the result of an elaborate desertion scheme gone awry; or other more outlandish scenarios, such as an alien abduction.